Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 Best Water for Pizza Dough

-In terms of hydration, a 65% water-to-flour ratio is the sweet spot, balancing pliability and structure for an irresistible texture.
-Lastly, don’t fret too much about water quality—any water that is safe and enjoyable to drink should be more than sufficient for your pizza dough.
+Lastly, don’t fret too much about water quality—any safe and enjoyable water should be more than sufficient for your pizza dough.

 By keeping these crucial factors in mind, you’ll be well on your way to pizza dough perfection.

-Unlocking the Perfect Pizza Dough:
+Unlocking the Perfect Pizza Dough

 Temperature, Fermentation, Hydration, and Water Quality